 I also provide adult students with the option of having lessons once a week or once every two weeks.

-I began as a faculty member at the Music Academy in Greensboro, NC.
-I taught there for seven years before teaching privately at my home.
-(I have a Yamaha grand piano for the student to learn on.)
+I began as a faculty member at the Music Academy in Greensboro, NC in 1998.
+I taught there for seven years before teaching privately at my home in 20015.

 I have worked with students of all kinds.
 My youngest student was four years old (and I taught him until he graduated from high school).
 I have taught two students in their 80's.
 Abilities have ranged from beginners, both children and adults, to students who have become professional musicians attending prestigious music schools across the nation, and students with music degrees.
 I pride myself in being able to tailor my teaching approach to the specific, individual needs of the student.

 In January 2017, I hired Nina Gordon and Louise Post, the singer songwriters of 90's band Veruca Salt, a band that appeared on Saturday Night Live in 1997, to give a private concert for friends.
 I had the opportunity to accompany them on piano on some of their songs, rehearse with them, and join them for lunch.
-Hanging out with two of my favorite rock musicians is a highlight of my musical career.
+Meeting and spending time with two of my favorite singer/songwriters is a highlight of my musical career.

-I would advise a student to seek a teacher who is affable as such a teacher is more likely to be patient and encouraging rather than critical.
+I would advise a student to seek a teacher who is positive and friendly as such a teacher is more than likely to be patient and encouraging rather than critical.
 I also would ask the teacher if he or she has had experience teaching the kind(s) of music the student is interested in learning.
 It is also important for the student to get a feel if the teacher is sincerely interested in sharing his or her love of music with the student.